Home

 Full Session Replay

-Every keystroke, every command, every pause — with timestamps.
+Every command and keystroke recorded with timestamps.
 Replay the entire session or export the full log for review.

 Multiple Scenarios